evanwill/web-crash-course/content/1-web.md

 # Uniform Resource Locators

 Of course to get that code we need an web address.
-The links in your address bar are Uniform Resource Locators, **URLs**.
+The links in your browser address bar are Uniform Resource Locators, **URLs**.

 Let's dissect a URL: